iznaut/bimbo/README.md

 `npm run build` will generate your site and save the result in `/public`

-`npm run preview` will start a local webserver so you can test your site before deploying
+`npm run watch` will start a local webserver that rebuilds your site everytime you make a change

-there is no auto-watch/update/build stuff yet. that would be neat. if you're working in VS Code, i use Quokka.js to auto-run the `index.mjs` file which is more or less the same thing

 # disclaimer